√PHIR root. “exhale, expire, breathe out”

 ᴱ√ǶEHE root. “breath; die, expire”

-A root in the Qenya Lexicon of the 1910s glossed “breath; die, expire” and the derivative ᴱQ. fé “last hour, death” (QL/41).
+A root in the Qenya Lexicon of the 1910s glossed “breath; die, expire” and with the derivative ᴱQ. fé “last hour, death” (QL/41).
 It also has some derivatives in the contemporaneous Gnomish Lexicon such as G. fest “breath, breathing” and G. festa- “breath[e]” (GL/35).
 There are no obvious signs of this root in Tolkien’s later writing, though the connection between “last breath” and “death” does reappear in the root √PHIR (WJ/387).

 References ✧ QL/41, 100